ingyamilmolinar/doctorgpt/README.md

 If you still encounter issues, double-check your Prisma configuration, as well as your database connection settings, and ensure your code logic is correct.
 ```

+## Parser library (to be enhanced)
+A library of common log parsers is contained in `config.yaml`.
+These parsers were tested against real logs in `testlogs/*_2k.log`.

+1. Android
+2. Apache
+3. HDFS
+4. Hadoop
+5. Linux
+6. Mac
+7. Spark
+8. Windows

+See `parsers_test.go` for tests and [loghub](https://github.com/logpai/loghub) for more log samples.

 ## Installation
 Using `go install`:
 - `go install "github.com/ingyamilmolinar/doctorgpt"`